enricomoresco/Software-and-Computing-Repository/README.md

 In order to simulate the behavior of a fluid in a close basin we should start from the navier stokes equations:

 ![NS_u](https://github.com/enricomoresco/Software-and-Computing-Repository/blob/main/1.gif)

 ![NS_u](https://github.com/enricomoresco/Software-and-Computing-Repository/blob/main/2.gif)

 ![NS_u](https://github.com/enricomoresco/Software-and-Computing-Repository/blob/main/3.gif)

 Fx, Fy, Fz in general are the resultant of any external force acting on our system: in our case we have the gravity force acting along the z-axis

 ![NS_u](https://github.com/enricomoresco/Software-and-Computing-Repository/blob/main/4.gif)

 and the coriolis inertial force acting along x and y axes as result of earth rotation (the centrifugal force is neglectable)

 ![NS_u](https://github.com/enricomoresco/Software-and-Computing-Repository/blob/main/5.gif)

 ![NS_u](https://github.com/enricomoresco/Software-and-Computing-Repository/blob/main/6.gif)

 f is the coriolis parameter, is about 10E-4 rad/s mutiplied by the sine of the latitude.
 For a wide shallow basin we can simplify the third equation with the hidrostatic approximation:

 ![NS_u](https://github.com/enricomoresco/Software-and-Computing-Repository/blob/main/7.gif)

-Considerin a uniform water density we can write the spatial derivatives of p, for example ∂p∂x as
+Considering a uniform water density we can write the spatial derivatives of p, for example ∂p∂x as

 ![NS_u](https://github.com/enricomoresco/Software-and-Computing-Repository/blob/main/8.gif)